Summary

 You may need to take some time to prepare yourself emotionally for getting dentures.
 Research has found that tooth loss can cause emotions such as grief, denial, anger and depression.
 You may feel a loss of confidence or feel self-conscious when eating, talking or smiling.

-Speak with your oral health professional if you feel worried about getting dentures.
+Speak with your dental practitioner if you feel worried about getting dentures.

 Getting used to dentures